 You may request a specific hall, but there is not a guarantee you will receive your preference.
 Preferences are honored based on deposit date and available space.

-You will be placed in housing with either another new transfer or a returning student roommate.
-Transfers are not assigned freshman roommates unless they specifically request it.
-If you will be either a junior or 20 years old by September 1 and you would like to live in an apartment on campus, please note that on your Housing Questionnaire.
+You will be placed in housing with either another new transfer or a returning student.
+Transfers are not assigned first-year roommates unless they specifically request it or if no other spaces are available.
+If you will be either a junior or 20 years old by September 1 of the current academic year and would like to live in an apartment on campus, please note that on your Housing Questionnaire.

 What should I bring to decorate my room?

 You can see a list of what to bring (and what not to bring) here.